gangverk/sling-hugo/content/post/restaurant-budget.md

 <span style="font-size: 1rem;">Using <a href="http://getsling.com/">Sling</a> serves two primary purposes.
 First, it helps make scheduling easier.
 Scheduling employees can be one of the most difficult parts of running a restaurant.
 It’s extremely time-consuming and can distract you from more important issues that directly affect your employees and customers.
 In addition, scheduling can be incredibly complex.
 Even scheduling just five employees can be like trying to wrangle twenty kittens.
 Employee A can’t work nights because of family commitments.
 Employee B can’t work before noon because he attends classes in the morning.
 Employee C can work anytime but she has the next few days off to take her mother to the doctor.
 And that’s just three employees.
 Imagine scheduling with ten, twenty, or even fifty employees.
 Creating a schedule can quickly become a convoluted nightmare.</span>

 <span style="font-size: 1rem;">Thankfully, Sling helps make those parts of the process easier by allowing you to schedule faster using tools like copy and paste, recurring shifts, and color-coded employees.
-Sling even assists you by notifying you if you’ve overlapped shifts, double-booked someone, or forgot to give them the time off you approved.</span>
+Sling even assists you by notifying you if you’ve overlapped shifts, double-booked someone, or forgot to give them the <a href="https://getsling.com/blog/post/time-off-requests/">time off</a> you approved.</span>

 <span style="font-size: 1rem;">Once your schedule is complete, Sling makes it simple to get that schedule into everyone’s hands.
 Distributing the schedule is as easy as sharing a link with all your employees.
 That link takes them to a master schedule that reflects any changes you may make.
 By using this one master document that everyone can view, you cut down on the very real possibility that your employees will get confused as to which version of the schedule is the most recent.
 The link you supply always takes them to the correct one.</span>

 <span style="font-size: 1rem;">Then, once the schedule has been sent, Sling even sends notifications to employees reminding them when they work or when a shift has become available.
 This feature helps cut down on no-shows and allows your employees to do their own scheduling of sorts by filling in when some else can’t cover their shift.</span>

 <span style="font-size: 1rem;">The second purpose of the Sling </span>app,<span style="font-size: 1rem;"> is to help you keep wage expenditures under control.
-Sling does this by helping you monitor over time so that you don’t exceed costs because you accidentally scheduled someone for too much time each week.
-These apps also help decrease the time it takes for you to get other things done associated with guiding your employees. </span>Sling<span style="font-size: 1rem;"> helps you communicate faster by allowing you to send messages, files, photos, videos, even links to individuals, user-defined groups, of your entire staff with just the push of a button.</span>
+Sling does this by helping you monitor over time so that you don’t exceed costs because you accidentally scheduled someone for too much time each week. <a href="https://getsling.com/blog/post/work-schedule-app/">These apps</a> also help decrease the time it takes for you to get other things done associated with guiding your employees. </span>Sling<span style="font-size: 1rem;"> helps you communicate faster by allowing you to send messages, files, photos, videos, even links to individuals, user-defined groups, of your entire <a href="https://getsling.com/blog/post/restaurant-staffing/">staff</a> with just the push of a button.</span>

 <span style="font-size: 1rem;">That often invisible time savings can add up to significant cost savings and allow you to focus more on keeping your restaurant in the black.</span>